Mieze/RTL8111_driver_for_OS_X/README.md

     - Improved transmit queue handling made it possible to reduce CPU load during packet transmission.
     - Improved deadlock detection logic in order to avoid false positives due to lost interrupts.
 - Version 1.2.0 (2014-04-23):
-    - Updated underlying linux soureces from Realtek to 8.037.00.
+    - Updated underlying linux sources from Realtek to 8.037.00.
 Improved interrupt mitigate to use a less aggressive value for 10/100 MBit connections.

 Known Issues
 - There are still performance problems with regard to SMB in certain configurations.
 My tests indicate that Apple's Broadcom driver shows the same behavior with those configurations.
 Obviously it's a more general problem that is not limited to my driver.